upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/fmu.rst

 target-language is C++ instead of the default C because of a missing implementation of directional derivatives in C.

-It is possible to create FMUs directly in OpenMelica (File -> Export -> FMU).
+It is possible to create FMUs directly in OpenModelica (File -> Export -> FMU).
 Settings for this can be done in Tools -> Options -> Simulation (Target language and Translation Flags) and Tools -> Options -> FMU for the Version, type, name and path.
-This way is not recommended because of the possibility to miss flags like the initialisation.
+This way is not recommended because of the possibility to miss flags like the initialization.
 Furthermore, problems with the providing of directional derivatives occured.

 Merge FMUs